 Review of the national biosecurity plan for the onion industry and development of a biosecurity manual for onion producers (VN15001)

-What’s it all about?
+What was it all about?

-The comprehensive document serves a guide to on-farm biosecurity measures that can reduce the risks of pests, diseases, feral animals and weeds.
+While the plan itself is a high-level decision-making document, for growers the project also produced a biosecurity manual detailing key exotic and endemic pests, weeds and diseases, and how to minimise the risk of them.
+The comprehensive document serves as a guide to on-farm biosecurity measures that can reduce the risks of pests, diseases, feral animals and weeds.
 It also includes information on biosecurity laws, key facts on pest and disease threats, and an easy-to-use biosecurity checklist.

 For more information on how to use the guide, find a video here produced by the levy-funded communications project.

 Access the most up-to-date version of the Biosecurity Plan for the Onion Industry on the Plant Health Australia website.

 This project was a strategic levy investment in the Hort Innovation Onion Fund